Gregivy/meteor-kubernetes-guide/README.md

 Kubernetes consists of tools and a cluster.

 The cluster is where your apps are going to run.
 The cluster works on a number of physical or cloud machines bound with network.
-These machines are called _Nodes_.
+These machines are called _Nodes_ and _Mater Nodes_.
+Your apps and other customs run on _Nodes_ while _Master Nodes_ are the Kubernetes cores.

 The tools are used to manipulate the cluster and everything inside of it.
 Most of the time you will create YAML files (declarative _instructions_) and pass them (_apply_)